 The NOTE is attached to the Termination section, which specifies if the AP intends to terminate an SBP with an unassociated SBP initiator, it should transmit the SBP Termination frame during the availability window, and hence this NOTE.
 The NOTE can easily give a wrong impression that an SBP initiator is always available during the AW, which is not true.
 The proposed modification is proposed.

 Modification for CID 2108, 2211

 To TGbf Editor: Please modify the NOTE in P194L61 as follows.

-NOTE – The SBP initiator is available during the availability window.
+NOTE – The SBP initiator is expected to be available during the availability window.

 CID 2222, 2223